Merrex Gold, Inc. and IAMGOLD Corp. Provide Update on 2014 Exploration Plan, Siribaya Gold Project

 IAMGOLD Corp.
-Reports Unaudited Consolidated Earnings and Production Results for the First Quarter Ended March 31, 2013; Reaffirms Production Guidance and Provides Capital Expenditure and Effective Tax Rate Guidance for the Full Year 2013
+Announces Unaudited Consolidated Earnings and Operating Results for the Fourth Quarter and Full Year Ended December 31, 2013; Reports Impairment Charges for the Fourth Quarter of 2013; Provides Production and Capital Spending Guidance for the Full Year of 2014

 Feb 19 14